-To work out his deduction for the 2006-07 income year, Peter continues to use the same cost, method and rate that he was using before the start of the UCA.
-The decline in value of the machine for the 2006-07 income year is \$7,000, worked out as follows:
+To work out his deduction for the 2007-08 income year, Peter continues to use the same cost, method and rate that he was using before the start of the UCA.
+The decline in value of the machine for the 2007-08 income year is \$7,019, worked out as follows:

-Asset's cost × days held 365 × prime cost rate
+asset's cost × days held × prime cost rate

-100.000 × 365 × 7%
+100,000 × 366 365 × 7%

-100,000 ~ 365 ~ 1 %

-can be 366 in a leap o year
+can be 366 in a leap year

-Decline in value of a depreciating asset used for other than a taxable purpose
+Decline in value of a depreciating asset used for a non-taxable purpose

 You calculate the decline in value and adjustable value of a depreciating asset from the start time independently of your use of the depreciating asset for a taxable purpose.
-However, you reduce your deduction for the decline in value to the extent your use of the asset is for other than a taxable purpose.
+However, you reduce your deduction for the decline in value to the extent that your use of the asset is for a non-taxable purpose.

-If you initially use an asset for other than a taxable purpose, such as for a private purpose, and in later years use it for a taxable purpose, you need to work out the asset's decline in value from its start time including the years you used it for a private purpose.
+If you initially use an asset for a non-taxable purpose, such as for a private purpose, and in later years use it for a taxable purpose, you need to work out the asset's decline in value from its start time including the years you used it for a private purpose.
 You can then work out your deductions for the decline in value of the asset for the years you used it for a taxable purpose.